 Photo courtesy of floodsmart.gov

 Recently, Business Insurance highlighted a white paper sponsored by ACE Insured concerning flood insurance (“Innovations in Flood Insurance Protections” by Jeremiah Konz).
-An excerpt:

 In the aftermath of Superstorm Sandy, many corporate risk managers whose organizations had experienced a flood loss from the hurricane were distressed by their inability to acquire adequate limits of insurance to absorb future flood losses that might occur during the remainder of the policy period.
 They had few places to turn for this additional insurance and peace of mind.
 The catastrophic losses of Superstorm Sandy forced many carriers to drive a hard bargain, either declining to provide additional capacity or reinstating the limits of existing policies at much higher cost, stricter coverage terms and conditions and substantial increases in client self-insured risk retentions or deductibles.